Advocacy

 Campaigns

-Our campaign, Being Well Being Equal, pushes for wellbeing support for young men and young Black men in prison to be prioritised and tailored to meet their specific needs.
+Our campaign, Being Well Being Equal, pushes for wellbeing support for young men, particularly young Black and Mixed Heritage men, in prison to be prioritised and tailored to meet their specific needs.

 In 2022, we brought together an alliance of six voluntary organisations, committed to rehabilitative services and supporting racial equity & wellbeing in prisons, to drive forward the campaign.